G1ANT-Robot/G1ANT.Addon.Core/G1ANT.Addon.Core/Triggers/FileTrigger.md

 ## Example

-The script executed by the FileTrigger can make use of task arguments mentioned earlier.
+The script executed by the File Trigger can make use of task arguments mentioned earlier.
 The following line included in the script will display the full path to a file, which triggered the script execution, along with the information on the type of change to this file:

 ```G1ANT
 dialog ‴Triggering file ♥task⟦filepath⟧ was ♥task⟦changetype⟧‴